 He magnetized trees in his garden and chairs in his practice rooms to benefit his patients.

-He invented the baquet, a large wooden tub equipped with a layer of iron filings which Mesmer had saturated with a large dose of his animal magnetism fluid.
-Upon the iron filings he placed bottles of water which he had again magnetized by touch.
+He invented the baquet, a large wooden tub equipped with a layer of iron filings he had saturated with a large dose of his animal magnetism fluid.
+Upon the iron filings he placed bottles of water magnetized by touch.
 Each bottle held an iron rod, which emerged from the tub for patients to hold, allowing magnetic fluid to enter their bodies.

 Eventually, Mesmer built baquets large enough to treat 20 or 30 patients simultaneously.